Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Comfortable Shorts

-I’ll repeat this: comfort is your best friend when planning your trip to Hawai’i.
-Shorts, in particular, should be top of mind.
+I’ll say it again: comfort is your best friend when planning your trip to Hawai’i.
+Shorts, in particular, should be at the top of your mind.

 If you aren’t used to hot weather, you don’t want to risk overheating, so bring loose and breathable shorts.